All Episodes

 We know that Barney Frank's prowling around Uranus.

-We know that that woman at the health care planet came from Lyndon LaRouche's planet.
+We know that that woman at the healthcare planet came from Lyndon LaRouche's planet.

-And the woman at Barney Frank's meal.
+The woman at Barney Frank's meeting.

-What planet is this woman I still're very close to hiring a uh translator here for when we have Ariana Huffington sound bite.
+And I still am very, very close to hiring a translator here for when we have Ariana Huffington Soundbite.

 What in the world is she talking about?